martinvonz/jj/README.md

 ```

 There are several things worth noting here.
 First, the `jj rebase` command said
-"Rebased 1 descendant commits".
-That's because we asked it to rebase commit B2,
+"Rebased 2 commits".
+That's because we asked it to rebase commit B2 with the
-but commit C was on top of it, so it rebased that commit as well.
+`-s` option, which also rebases descendants (commit C in this case).
 Second,
 because B2 modified the same file (and word) as B1, rebasing it resulted in
 conflicts, as the `jj l` output indicates.
 Third, the conflicts did not prevent
 the rebase from completing successfully, nor did it prevent C from getting